 What is a digital marketing funnel?

 A marketing funnel is a framework through a business like yours can build a series of lead / customer interaction and communication points through various communication channels starting from first touch point which could be an Ad that led to a landing page visit, all the way to purchase and becoming a brand ambassador.

-It’s more likely than if you are still starting out, you will build one funnel as a starting point.
-But sooner rather than later, you will want to build other funnels and ‘journeys’ based on your products, business model, your audience diversity, etc.
+It’s more likely that if you are still starting out, you will build one funnel as a starting point.
+But sooner rather than later, you will want to build other funnels and ‘journeys’ based on your products, business model, audience diversity, etc.

 However, if you have a large internal marketing team or perhaps work with a digital marketing agency that’s experienced in building funnels, you will more likely have a more complex and optimised marketing funnel.

 Simply put, on average, only 3% of your prospects and visitors make a purchase on the first visit.
 47% will make a purchase in the future given your marketing was on point and 50% will never make a purchase.
 They call this the 3/47/50 rule.
 Obviously, the exact numbers vary from one industry to another and from one company to another.
 But you get the point.
 A tiny fraction of first time visitors will make a purchase decision the first time they come to your site.
 And almost half of your visitors will be potential buyers if you did the right things and built highly performing funnels.

 Some of the main advantages and direct benefits of using a marketing funnel are:

 - Improve the overall buyers and customers experience